 Friendlier than India’s other metropolises, this is a city you ‘feel’ more than simply visit.
 Walk the chaotic back alleys, ride the Hooghly ferries.
 Today the city of Kolkata known for its grand colonial architecture, art galleries and cultural festivals.

 Kolkata has an intrinsic relation with Howrah Bridge.
-It is the landmark and icon for the Kolkata city.
-To mark the monument of history, we have listed down 10 intriguing facts about Howrah Bridge which you might not have heard before!
+The icon for the Kolkata city and a monumental landmark, Howrah Bridge is famous for many reasons.
+Howrah has witnessed the making of Modern India.
+To mark the monument of history of India, we have listed down 10 intriguing facts about Howrah Bridge which you might not have heard before!

 Fact 1 – Howrah Bridge is a cantilever bridge and its construction amazingly did not include the use of nuts or bolts.

 Fact 2 – The design of the bridge was made by Rendel, Palmer and Tritton and the bridge was constructed by Cleveland Bridge & Engineering Company.
 The bridge is maintained by Kolkata Port Trust.

 Fact 3 – It took 6 long years in the making of this grand bridge.
 The construction of bridge was started on 1936 and ended in 1942.
 It was opened for the public transport on 3rd February 1943.

 Fact 4 – On June 14th, 1965, the bridge was renamed Rabindra Setu after the great Bengali poet Rabindranath Tagore.
 However, it is still popularly known as Howrah Bridge.

 Fact 5 – It carries a daily traffic of approximately 100,000 vehicles and possibly more than 150,000 pedestrians, making it one of the busiest cantilever bridges in the world.
 That shows the strength and importance of this structure.